ClickCease Virginia Wrongful Death Lawyer

 $11M Med.
 Malpractice Settlement

 Wrongful death lawsuits are not generally meant to punish the negligent party.
-Instead, the compensation the victim’s family members receive is supposed to help the economic and non-economic costs that were affected by their family member’s death.
-We will talk more about that below.
+Instead, the compensation the victim’s family members receive is supposed to help with the economic and non-economic costs that were affected by their family member’s death.

 • Duty: There is a legal duty to someone else.
 For example, if a doctor is treating a patient, he or she has a legal duty to treat that patient to the best of his or her ability.

-• Breach of duty: This is when someone does or does not do something that a “reasonably prudent person” would do.
+• Breach: A breach of duty occurs when someone does or does not do something that a “reasonably prudent person” would do.
 In the same example, a doctor may fail to order tests and misdiagnose their patient based on their lack of knowledge.
 The court would decide if another doctor would have ordered the tests.
-If they find that they would have, then the doctor who didn’t order the tests and misdiagnosed the patient would have committed breach of duty.
+If they find that they would have, the doctor who didn’t order the tests and misdiagnosed the patient would have committed a breach of duty.

 • Causation: Causation is proof that the defendant’s negligence was the direct cause of the victim’s death.
 If the doctor misdiagnosed the patient, but the patient was killed in an accident on the way home from the hospital, then the misdiagnosis was not the direct cause of the victim’s death.

-• Damages: Damages are what your Regan Zambri Long lawyer will determine is owed to the family as compensation for their loved one’s death.
-Our attorneys work to collect the highest compensation possible so you and your family can take time to grieve and not have to worry about the financial burden of losing a loved one.
+• Damages: Damages are what your Virginia wrongful death lawyer will determine is owed to the family as compensation for their loved one’s death.
+Our VA wrongful death attorneys work to collect the highest compensation possible so you and your family can take time to grieve and not have to worry about the financial burden of losing a loved one.

 5 stars